-Good for: lightweight race bikes (on or off-road)
+Carbon fibre is good for: lightweight race bikes (on or off-road)

-Not so good for: touring bikes, utility bikes
+Carbon fibre is not so good for: touring bikes, utility bikes

 Before carbon fibre took its place as the dream material for bikes, titanium was top dog.
 It still makes very nice bikes – at a price.
 Titanium is expensive.
 It's roughly as strong as steel but half the weight and half as stiff.
 Larger diameter tubes are therefore needed to prevent the frame flexing too much.
 Since titanium doesn't resist fatigue as well as steel, beefier frame tubes that flex less are less likely to crack.
 It's nevertheless possible to have a titanium frame that flexes a little to give a steel-like resilient ride.
-It will be much lighter than a steel frame too, and won't need to be painted: titanium doesn't rust.
+It will be much lighter than a steel frame too, and won't need to be painted since titanium doesn't rust.
 For those with deep pockets, it would make a fantastic winter commuter.

-Good for: endurance road bikes, touring bikes, hardtail mountain bikes
+Titanium is good for: endurance road bikes, touring bikes, hardtail mountain bikes

-Not so good for: your wallet – titanium is expensive
+Titanium is not so good for: your wallet – titanium is expensive